Notalgia Paresthetica is a common cause of itching in the middle of the back.

 It doesn't necessarily mean there is anything severely damaged in the spine.
 The impingement can come from something as simple as a spinal calcified spur, which we all get as we age.
 It's why this frustrating mid-back itch comes with age.

-When you have an itch that happens at a spinal level it's called neuropathic itch, or more precisely, neuropathic pruritus.
+Itchy back causes - when you have an itch that happens at a spinal level it's called neuropathic itch, or more precisely, neuropathic pruritus.

 The skin is normal and not the cause.
 It's simply "downstream" from the problem, and you perceive it as the itchy spot.
 The "downstream" skin is hypersensitive because its nerve is "tweaked."
 This means that minor sensations, like dry skin scales, can set it off.
 It can also be triggered by rough clothing, scratchy tags on garments, etc.